SykesZachary/PolyWord/README.md

   * Output identified words in to tables and store in AWS
   * Create UI (or potential website) to drag and drop Poly Word images for analysis
   * Update the dictionary used for word identification (Currently: [words.txt](words.txt))
+  * Update the disallowed words to check dictionary definition.
+If only Proper noun in definition section (maybe keyword such as city, country, name, etc) exclude word from final table.